Seeing tailpipe smoke coming from your vehicle, is a sign your engine is not operating normally.

 So, having blue tailpipe smoke is bad news because it means the engine is burning oil.
 Usually smells like burned toast.
 Check the oil level on the dipstick to see if the engine is using oil.
 And, if the oil level is low (add oil as needed to bring it back to the full mark.
 DO NOT; let the engine oil level get too low or serious engine damage will result !
 You can also do a compression test or leak down test to diagnose worn pistons or rings.

 - Broken or worn piston rings.

 Oil burning can eventually contaminate the catalytic converter and oxygen sensor.
 It also increases the risk of the engine running low on oil and losing oil pressure.

 Accompanied by an bad smell, may indicate that engine oil is getting into the combustion chamber.
-Although it is a hydrocarbon; like other fossil fuels; it does not burn well inside an engine and much of the oil comes out of the tailpipe in partially burned or unburned form.
+Although it is a hydrocarbon like other fossil fuels, it does not burn well inside an engine.
+Therefore, much of the oil comes out of the tailpipe in partially burned or unburned form.

-The oil also carries contaminants from inside the engine which undergo changes in the combustion process and contribute to the creation of smoking and unpleasant smells.
+The oil also carries contaminants from inside the engine which undergo changes in the combustion process.
+Furthermore, contributing to the creation of smoking and unpleasant smells.
 Really smoky vehicles may use as much as 1 litre of oil every 200 km.
 Normal engines, however, burn little or no oil in 5000 km of driving.